oneole/git-practice/README.md

     <div>
         <h2>
             <p> My name is Zhuoyuan Li.
 My Student ID is 622115515.
 My friends calls me Eric.
 I'm 22 years old now and currently study in
-                first year at Faculty of Engineering majored in Mechanical Engineering.
-The reasons I choose to study mechanical engineering is I like to learn about the machinary like, how they works or how do we create or design the machine.
-Plus I want to work in an automotive or aviation field so, mechanical engineering really suits me.
+                first year at Faculty of CAMT majored in Software Engineering.
+The reasons I choose to study software engineering is I like to learn about the computer like, how they works or how do we create or design the programs.software engineering really suits me.
         </h2>
         </p>
         <img src="me.png">